bwohlberg/sporco/docs/source/invprob/cbpdn.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following example scripts demonstrate usage of the classes in the
-:mod:`.cbpdn` module with multi-channel (all of these examples are for
+:mod:`.admm.cbpdn` module with multi-channel (all of these examples are for
 RGB colour images, but an arbitrary number of channels is supported)
 input images.
 Multi-channel input examples are not provided for all
 classes since the usage differences for single- and multi-channel